Disability Services

 At UAF Disability Services, students are provided access to academic courses and opportunities through an interactive accommodation process to support them throughout their educational journey.

-UAF Disability Services accommodates students at all UAF campuses, including eCampus.
-Students enrolled in classes or programs at any of the UAF campuses or distance learning programs who are interested in registering with Disability Services should contact the office via telephone, fax, email, U.S. postal mail or in-person to request and arrange for accommodations.
+UAF Disability Services accommodates students at all UAF campuses.
+Students enrolled in classes or programs at any of the UAF campuses or distance learning programs who are interested in registering with Disability Services should contact the office via telephone, fax, email, U.S. postal mail, or in-person to request and arrange for accommodations.

 Services

-A student with a disability has a right to an equal opportunity to participate in and benefit from programs offered at UAF.
+A student with a disability (temporary or long-term) or a chronic condition has a right to an equal opportunity to participate in and benefit from programs offered at UAF.
 Students who choose to exercise these rights have a responsibility to initiate and participate in the accommodation process.

 UAF provides academic and access accommodations only to the known limitations of an otherwise qualified student with a disability.
-To be considered for UAF Disability Services accommodations individuals should be enrolled for at least one credit as a UAF student.
-To learn more about our registration process, check out our Registration Process or Forms site.
+To be considered for UAF Disability Services accommodations, individuals should be enrolled in a course as a UAF student or registered for a program hosted by a UAF department.
+To learn more about our registration process, check out our Registration Process site.

 Appeal Process

-A student with concerns regarding accommodations (either that appropriate accommodations were not granted by Disability Services OR that approved accommodations are not being provided by a university employee) should take the following steps:
+A student with concerns regarding accommodations (either that Disability Services did not grant appropriate accommodations OR that approved accommodations are not being provided by a university employee) should take the following steps:

 First, speak with the Director of Disability Services and see if the situation can be resolved through discussion with Disability Services and/or your instructor.